max-hill/virus-project/readme.md

 ### Running NetRAX
-The input of NetRAX consists of: fasta file newick format initial network
+The input of NetRAX consists of:
+- fasta file
+- newick format initial network(s)
+- some other stuff which I don't understand yet

 We aim to build a network consisting of the six clinical isolates plus the BHV5 outgroup.
-Before running NetRAX, we need to obtain the necessary inputs (a .fasta alignmnet file, a newick format initial network, etc?):
+Before running NetRAX, we need to obtain the necessary inputs files:

-1. Generate alignment: from the `data/` directory, run the command `grep -A1 -E '>C14_CSU_034_10640|>C33|>MN5|>MN12|>MN3|>C46|>BHV5|>BoviShield_MLV' BHV1-plus-BHV5-outgroup-alignment.fasta | grep -v -- "^--$" > bhv1-6-clinical-isolates-plus-bhv5-outgroup.fasta`
+1. Generate alignment: from the `data/` directory, run the command

+`grep -A1 -E '>C14_CSU_034_10640|>C33|>MN5|>MN12|>MN3|>C46|>BHV5|>BoviShield_MLV' BHV1-plus-BHV5-outgroup-alignment.fasta | grep -v -- "^--$" > bhv1-6-clinical-isolates-plus-bhv5-outgroup.fasta`

 2. Generate an initial tree with iqtree: from the `data/` directory, run the command